AlexFloresGreer/hang_in_there/README.md

 -----------------

 * Hangman game retrieves secret word
-  - A random word is retrieved from Word Dictionary REST API based on min/max requirements and level of difficulty chosen by player
+  - A random word is retrieved from Word Dictionary REST API based on level of difficulty chosen by the player
   - The random word's letters are displayed as empty "_" spaces

 * Player makes guesses